4-LEGS: 4D Language Embedded Gaussian Splatting: Additional Ablations and Comparisons

 \textbf{Single Scale Features} For this ablation we extract the features from a single scale of image crops.
 We ablate over the scales we used for creating our image pyramid: $\text{Scale}_{0}$ - 0.15, $\text{Scale}_{1}$ - 0.2625, $\text{Scale}_{2}$ - 0.375, $\text{Scale}_{3}$ - 0.4875, $\text{Scale}_{4}$ - 0.6.
 We note that as ViCLIP is not pixel-aligned, using a single scale alignment effectively determines the granularity of the features.

-\textbf{w/o Attn} For this ablation we compare against a 4D language feature field distilled without attention (denoted as w/o Attn).
-Our proposed attention mechanism improves performance both quantitatively and qualitatively.
-As illustrated in Figure \ref{fig:ablations_agg}, attention produces smoother predictions.
-Table \ref{tab:add-ablations} shows that attention also improves most metrics, in particular, achieving higher consistency among views, as can also be observed numerically from the lower standard deviation values (dropping from 1.6 to 0.6 in the $vAP$ metric).
+\textbf{Temporal Localization Score Weighting} For this ablation we compute the size of each Gaussian and weight our relevancy score by each Gaussian's size.
+As illustrated in Table \ref{tab:add-ablations} and in Figure \ref{fig:ablations_agg} using the cardinality of the relevant Gaussians outperforms weighting by the Gaussians' size.

+\textbf{Open-Vocabulary Querying Space} For this ablation we perform open-vocabulary querying in the latent feature space.
+We use our pre-trained scene specific encoder to encode the input text query to latent space.
+As illustrated in Table \ref{tab:add-ablations} and in Figure \ref{fig:ablations_agg} querying in the original feature space outperforms latent space querying.

 A quantitative evaluation over these additional ablations are reported in Table \ref{tab:add-ablations} and a qualitative comparison is shown in Figure \ref{fig:ablations_agg}.
-As illustrated in the table, our averaging of the features and the use of our attention mechanism improves temporal and spatial localization.
+As illustrated in the table, our averaging of the features , weighting the tempral localization scores by cardinality and open-vocabulary querying in the feature space improves temporal and spatial localization.